MarkSeliverstov/MFF-SSA-team-project/milestones/01/system-features-and-responsibilities/identification_of_responsibilities.md

 ##### Data collection responsibilities
 * Retrieve a list of subjects that the teacher will teach in the current semester from the database.
-* Ensure that data is syntactically correct.

 ##### Visualization responsibilities
 * Display a calendar with a list of subjects.
 * Add the created schedule to the calendar view.

-##### Notification responsibilities
-* Notify the student if there is a time conflict.

 ### Feature: Viewing schedules for students